Conditions › Psoriasis

 • Dry, cracked skin that may bleed

-• Joint stiffness, swelling, or pain (psoriatic arthritis)
+• Joint stiffness, swelling, or pain (possible psoriatic arthritis)

 Types of psoriasis

-• Plaque psoriasis: Most common type, with raised red plaques and scaling.
+• Plaque psoriasis: The most common type, with raised red plaques and scaling.

 • Guttate psoriasis: Small, droplet-shaped lesions, often after throat infections.